 The lack of skilled professionals, high costs involved in the placement and maintenance of vascular access devices, risks associated with radial access devices, and product recalls and failures are the major challenges for the growth of transradial access devices market.

 Globally, the manufacturing companies trying to enter the transradial access devices market are required to maintain stringent regulatory standards.
 Moreover, the high level of capital requirement also poses a major barrier for the entry of new players.
 This offers an edge to the established players in the industry competition.

-Mounting occurrence of cancer, upsurge in clinical trials and research for vascular access devices, expanding geriatric population, improved healthcare infrastructure, and increasing number of conferences, and workshops are also up surging growth of the North American transradial access devices market.
+Mounting occurrence of cancer, upsurge in clinical trials and research for vascular access devices, expanding the geriatric population, improved healthcare infrastructure, and the increasing number of conferences and workshops are also up surging the growth of the North American transradial access devices market.
 For instance, according to the U.S. Census Bureau, in 2012 approximately 43.1 million people were aged 65 years and older in the U.S. and is expected to reach 83.7 million in 2050.